 When this happens, your entire hormonal balance may be thrown off, including your estrogen levels.

-But that doesn’t mean you should forgo exercise altogether.
+But that doesn’t mean you should forgo exercise all together.
 Working out should still be a top priority, but you’ll want to keep your intensity at a moderate level for as many as 3-5 days per week.

-One of the reasons why exercise is so beneficial is that it can prevent the accumulation of fat that tends to happen in women during menopause, which happens thanks to the drop in estrogen levels[*].
+One of the reasons why exercise is beneficial is that it can prevent the accumulation of fat that tends to happen in women during menopause due to the drop in estrogen levels[*].

 #6: Quit Smoking Already (Including Being Around Secondhand Smoke)